Mi-Jeong

 Science and Technology provides a useful insight into current

-trends in coniferous trees and discloses a relational database of
+trends in coniferous trees and discloses a relational database

-during plant embryogenesis.
-The invention further related to the
+expressed during plant embryogenesis.
+The invention further

-proteins, antigens, and antibodies derived from these cDNAs as
+related nucleic acids, proteins, antigens, and antibodies

-well as the use of such molecules for the staging,
+derived from these cDNAs as well as the use of such molecules

-characterization, and manipulation of plant embryogenesis, in
+for the staging, characterization, and manipulation of plant

-particular conifer embryogenesis.
-The cDNAs and related nucleic
+embryogenesis, in particular conifer embryogenesis.
+The cDNAs

-acids, proteins, antigens, and antibodies derived from these cDNAs
+and related nucleic acids, proteins, antigens, and antibodies

-are useful in the design, selection, and cultivation of improved
+derived from these cDNAs are useful in the design, selection,

-materials for paper and wood products.
+coniferous trees, which provide raw materials for paper and wood

 [0012] Similarly, in US 2003/0074697 A1 entitled "Cotton Plants